LauerPeter/password-generator/README.md

 ## Features

-Customizable Passwords: Choose the length of your password, anywhere from 8 to 128 characters.
+- Customizable Passwords: Choose the length of your password, anywhere from 8 to 128 characters.

-Diverse Character Sets: Tailor your password to your security needs by including symbols, numbers, special characters, as well as uppercase and lowercase letters.
+- Diverse Character Sets: Tailor your password to your security needs by including symbols, numbers, special characters, as well as uppercase and lowercase letters.

 ## Installation

 There are no installation requirements for this website!

+## Technologies

+- HTML, CSS, JavaScript

 ## Usage
 Generates a unique password just for you.